Code-Institute-Submissions/everyday-why/README.md

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository, a copy of the original repository on the GitHub account was made to view and/or make changes without affecting the original repository by using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Rexayo/everyday-why)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.